algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - return key B's value from a [valid](jsonspec.md) utf-8 encoded json text A
 - LogicSigVersion >= 6

-specify the return type with an immediate arg either as JSONUint64 or JSONString or JSONOjbect.
+specify the return type with an immediate arg either as JSONUint64 or JSONString or JSONObject.

 ## balance